julieqiu/exp/librarian/README.md

 librarian publish <library-path>
 ```

 Creates a git tag for the staged library and publishes it.
-On success, the `staged` section is
+On success, the
-removed and `released` is updated with the new tag.
-Skips if the git tag
+`release.staged` section is cleared and `release.published` is updated with the
-already exists.
+new version and commit.
+Skips if the git tag already exists.

 ### Tag all staged libraries